johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

     "./shadow.js": "./shadow.js"
   }
   ```
 - The above pattern for organizing your shadowed token collections is not mandatory.
 You can use
   whatever logic you like in `shadow.js` to resolve the shadowed token collection.

 ### Gotchas

-TODO: Add and Refine

-There are some gotchas on shadowing we are trying to fix in Vital packages.
+- If your shadowed tokens aren't working, double-check your spelling — filenames must match exactly.
+  - Singular versus plural (e.g., `Accordion` vs. `Accordions`) can be an especially difficult typo
+    to find.
+  - This is a good "first thing" to check, as it is a common source of trouble and an easy fix.
+- Your module that defines your shadowed token collection must be in your package under
+  `./lib/shadow/base-package`, where `base-package` is identical to the _name_ of the package from
+  which you are importing the base collection.
+  - E.g., if you are shadowing from the `vital-card` package, its `name`, as defined in its
+    `package.json` file, is `@bodiless/vital-card`; therefore, your module needs to be placed under
+    `./lib/shadow/@bodiless/vital-card` within the package you're working in.
+- If you shadow an element that is a fragment by default, it won't appear.
+  - Let's say the `Wrapper` of the original element is set to a fragment; to get shadowing to work,
+    you need to replace that `Wrapper` with a `div` — `Wrapper = replaceWith(Div)` — and then add
+    your layout/theme/behavior.
+- If you have multiple packages shadowing a token collection, the first one will take priority and
+  the rest will be skipped.

-- If in a Vital token we have `TokenX = asFooterToken(Default, {})`.
-If your site shadow's `Default`
+- If, in a Vital token, we have `TokenX = asFooterToken(Default, {})`, and your site shadows
-  and uses `TokenX` — it won't get shadowing token.
-You would have to shadow both `Default` and
+  `Default` and uses `TokenX`, you won't get the shadowing token — you have to shadow both `Default`
-  `TokenX`.
-We are trying to get rid of these in Vital.
+  and `TokenX`.
+  - This issue is temporary, and we are removing instances of this pattern from the Vital packages.

 ### Tips

-TODO: Add and Refine

 - When you add a new shadow file, you need to:
   01. Rebuild your package with `npm run build -- --scope=<your-site>`;